Community Business Trade Up learning programme - Application Deadline Extended to Monday 25th February at 12 noon

 Like all our social enterprise courses, the CBTU programme is focused on the practical skills and knowledge that will help your organisation to have more of an impact and become more financially secure.

 We first ran CBTU in 2018 and applications to the 2019-20 programme are now open.
-We’re running two taster sessions for you to find out more (dates and times at the link) and the national School for Social Entrepreneurs website has all the details of how to apply.
+Read on for more information about the programme and see the national School for Social Entrepreneurs website for details of how to apply.
+The deadline for applications has been extended to 12 noon 25 February.

 What makes CBTU special